top of page

 • Involuntary leg shaking with attempted penetration.

-• Anxiety or a history of trauma around penetration, which can often then make the presentation worse.
+• Anxiety or a history of trauma around penetration can often then make the presentation worse.

 • Can be accompanied by difficulty with bowel movements (constipation), or urinary urgency (over active bladder).